CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 Another year has passed, and I've enjoyed lots of different varieties and kinds of media throughout it.
-In a perfect world, I would want to write a full blog post on each of the things mentioned here, but in this annoyingly imperfect world with silly limitations like ~24 hours in a day and the need for sleep, this will do.
+In a perfect world, I would want to write a full blog post on each of the things mentioned here, but in this annoyingly imperfect world with silly limitations like 24 hours in a day and the need for sleep, this will do.
 I hope you enjoy this little collection of things, and maybe even find something you want to pick up yourself.
-Happy Holidays!  : )
+Happy New Year!  : )

 (Note: this is not meant to be read in one go, it is meant to be jumped around in.
 Hopefully the Table of Contents can help you go to whichever topic or